-Otherwise, gather up your best card making supplies and let everyone come up with their own creations to hand out on Christmas Day.
+Gather up your best card making supplies and let everyone come up with their own creations to hand out.

-One of our favorite things to do as kids involved writing “clues” on scraps of paper, then hiding them around the house for the others to find.
+One of our favorite things to do as kids involved writing “clues” on scraps of paper.
+Then we would hide them around the house for the others to find.

 Drop some clues and let everyone search the house for their gifts.
 Much more exciting than piling them up under the tree!